rdfostrich/article-jws2018-ostrich/content/storage.md

 In order to improve the efficiency during triple pattern query evaluation, we store the trees in different triple component orders, similar to [RDF-3X](cite:cites rdf3x) and [Hexastore](cite:cites hexastore).
-Our approach consists of five orders per addition and deletion tree: SPO, SOP, PSO, POS and OSP.
+Our approach consists of three orders per addition and deletion tree: SPO, POS and OSP.
-In [](#querying), we will illustrate why these five indexes are sufficient for optimally resolving any triple pattern.
+In [](#querying), we will illustrate why these three indexes are sufficient for optimally resolving any triple pattern.

 Furthermore, in order to further speed up query evaluation, we add metadata to each triple indicating whether or not the triple is a _local change_.